spersico/prisma-migration-migrator/README.md

 # Prisma Migration Migrator

-**Warning: This is a WIP project.
-I tested it a bit, but it's not ready for production yet.
-I appreciate every bug report though!**
+**Warning: This is a learning project for me.
+I make no promises about mantainance.
+I tested it a bit wiht PostgreSQL, but it's not ready for production yet.
+I welcome issues and PRs, though!**

-**Warning 2: This only works with PostgreSQL right now, I'll probably add SQLite soon...**

 A way to use [Knex's migration engine](https://knexjs.org/guide/migrations.html) to run migrations, while keeping Prisma as the source of truth.